 - The student is or will be 24 years of age by the first day of classes for the fall semester.

 - The student is commuting.
 To be eligible to commute to the MICA campus, the student must reside with their parent or legal guardian whose permanent residence is within 30 driving miles of the campus.
 The address must be the same as the permanent address that was provided on the student's application for admission.

 - Disability accommodation: Students seeking disability accommodations for housing must request accommodations through the Learning Resource Center (LRC) by contacting email@example.com.
 Documented disabilities are not necessarily a reason for a housing exemption.

 - The student is a transfer student.
 Transfer students are not required to live in on campus housing however we would love to have you as a part of our on campus community.
 All assigned houisng is for the academic year.
 Any transfer student assigned on campus housing is required to reside on campus for the academic year.

 - Financial Hardship: Requests for release based upon financial hardship must include documented evidence of extreme financial need by providing copies of the most recent financial aid verification/awards.
 If the student does not have a FAFSA on file, copies of the most recent federal tax return, evidence of recent employment termination, or evidence of extreme hardship (death of a primary income provider, medical expenses exceeding maximum insurance coverage, etc.) should be provided.
 This documentation must be accompanied by a completed Financial Information Form.
 Requests to reside off campus for financial savings are not considered valid for a financial hardship exemption request.

 Contract Release Process Timeline

-- The completed forms will be reviewed by the Office of Residende Life for completeness and a determination of whether or not the request will be granted.
+- The submitted forms will be reviewed by the Office of Residence Life for completeness and a determination of whether or not the request will be granted.
 The student will be notified in writing of the decision.

 - All students will be notified by the Office of Residence Life with a decision in reference to their request to reside off campus.